logo

 Ethnicity

 Refers to identifying a group based on a perceived cultural distinctiveness that makes the group into a “people.”
-A social construct, Ethnicity divides people into smaller social groups based on ancestral geographical base, history, the shared sense of group membership, values, behavioral patterns, language, political and economic interests.
+A social construct, ethnicity divides people into smaller social groups based on ancestral geographical base, history, the shared sense of group membership, values, behavioral patterns, language, political and economic interests.

 Extractive Economy